 Definition of Network Groups

 The Authorised Network Model is split into Network Groups, thereby reflecting the zonal nature of the FCP model.
 A Network Group is a contained portion of the Authorised Network Model defined by physical, operational and technical boundaries that is not electrically connected to another part of the network at the same voltage level under normal operating conditions.
 A Network Group is defined as the network normally supplied from a Grid Supply Point (GSP) substation, a Bulk Supply Point (BSP) substation, or a Primary Substation.
 In situations where GSP substations, BSP substations or Primary Substations are operated in parallel, the network associated with such parallel GSP substations, BSP substations or Primary Substations is considered as one Network Group.
+In situations where GSP substations are not operated in parallel, Connectees which connect directly to those GSP substations (those which are assigned Customer Category 0000 according to Paragraph 15.6) shall be excluded from the relevant network group for that GSP substation.

 Guidance relating to the definition of Network Groups is presented in section 6 (Network Groups) of Annex 1.